Pleoptic therapy for central detail vision eye development

 The macular vision refers to “central detail vision” or in other words, the vision directly in front of your face.
 When you have a photo taken often the flash from the camera temporarily blinds you because the central detail vision center, the macula, of your eye is temporarily over-stimulated and the brain tunes the macular vision down.
 When the macular vision of the eye is poorly developed or severely over-stimulated, as in the case of flash blindness, this therapy helps to normalize the macular vision.

-Conversely, in the use of pleoptic therapy, the peripheral vision is over-stimulated temporarily and the macula now has the opportunity to develop because of the toning down of the peripheral vision.
-This gives the macula intense opportunity to develop.
+Conversely to flash blindness where the macula is overstimulated, in pleoptic therapy the peripheral vision becomes temporarily over-stimulated but not the macula.
+Now the macula has the exclusive opportunity to develop for the next few minutes because of the toning down of the peripheral vision.
+This gives the macula a window of opportunity to develop.

-Set a timer for two minutes and press start.
+Set a timer for 2 minutes and press start.
 With the child relaxed and eyes open quickly sweep the beam of the flashlight from the side of the face and over one eye.
 Place the shadow of the penny exactly over the iris (the colored area) of the eye.
-Count three seconds and sweep the beam back off of the eye.
-Count ten seconds and sweep the beam from the other side of the face to the center of the other eye.
-Hold the shadow of the penny over the iris of that eye for three seconds.
-At the end of three seconds sweep the beam back off of the eye.
-Count ten more seconds and repeat the sequence with the first eye for three seconds and keep alternating eyes for the duration of the two minute therapy.
+Count 3 seconds and sweep the beam back off of the eye.
+Count 6 seconds and sweep the beam from the other side of the face to the center of the other eye.
+Hold the shadow of the penny over the iris of that eye for 3 seconds.
+At the end of 3 seconds sweep the beam back off of the eye.
+Count 6 more seconds and repeat the sequence with the first eye for 3 seconds and keep alternating eyes for the duration of the 2-minute therapy.

-Repeat therapy as many times a day as recommended on the therapy sheet.
-Waiting at least one hour between pleoptic therapy sessions is best.
+Repeat therapy as many times a day as recommended by your therapist, waiting at least 1 hour between pleoptic therapy sessions before repeating.

 Copyright 1997 Craig Stellpflug© Permission is hereby granted to copy and distribute this article but only in its entirety